krishna-waidande/krishna-waidande.github.io/README.md

+Advantage

-Advantage :- Faster for smaller file size.
+Faster for smaller file size.

 Memory requirement was less.

+Disadvantege

-disadvantege :- Not efficient for larger file size.
+Not efficient for larger file size.